torvalds/linux/Documentation/kernel-hacking/locking.rst

 James Morris, Robert Love, Paul McKenney, John Ashby for proofreading, correcting, flaming, commenting.

-Thanks to the cabal for having no influence on this document.
+Thanks to the cabal for having yes influence on this document.

 Glossary
 ========

 preemption
-  Prior to 2.5, or when ``CONFIG_PREEMPT`` is unset, processes in user context inside the kernel would not preempt each other (ie. you had that CPU until you gave it up, except for interrupts).
+  Prior to 2.5, or when ``CONFIG_PREEMPT`` is unset, processes in user context inside the kernel would yest preempt each other (ie. you had that CPU until you gave it up, except for interrupts).
 With the addition of ``CONFIG_PREEMPT`` in 2.5.4, this changed: when in user context, higher priority tasks can "cut in": spinlocks were changed to disable